Nigerian Civil War: Israel

-From early on, Israel perceived that Nigeria would be an important player in West African politics, and saw good relations with Lagos as an important foreign policy objective.
+From early on, Israel perceived that Nigeria would be an important player in West African politics and saw good relations with Lagos as an important foreign policy objective.
 Nigeria and Israel established a linkage in 1957.
 In 1960, the United Kingdom allowed the creation of an Israeli diplomatic mission in Lagos, and Israel made a $10 million loan to the Nigerian government.
 Israel also developed a cultural relation with the Igbos based on possible shared traditions.
 These moves represented a significant diplomatic success given the Muslim orientation of the northern-dominated government.
 Some northern leaders disapproved of contact with Israel and banned Israelis from Maiduguri and Sokoto.

 Israel did not begin arms sales to Nigeria until after Aguyi-Ironsi came to power on 17 January 1966.
 This was considered an opportune time to develop this relationship with the federal government.
 Ram Nirgad became Israeli ambassador to Nigeria in January.
 Thirty tons of mortar rounds were delivered in April.

 The Eastern Region began seeking assistance from Israel in September 1966.
 Israel apparently turned down their requests repeatedly, although they may have put the Biafran representatives in contact with another arms dealer.
 In 1968, Israel began supplying the Federal Military Government with arms—about $500,000 worth, according to the US State Department.
 Meanwhile, as elsewhere, the situation in Biafra became publicised as a genocide.
 The Knesset publicly debated this issue on 17 and 22 July 1968, winning applause from the press for its sensitivity.
 Right-wing and left-wing political groups, and student activists, spoke for Biafra.
 In August 1968, the Israeli Air Force overtly sent twelve tons of food aid to a nearby site outside of Nigerian (Biafran) airspace.
 Covertly, Mossad provided Biafra with $100,000 (through Zurich) and attempted an arms shipment.
 Soon after, Israel arranged to make clandestine weapons shipments to Biafra using Ivory Coast transport planes.
 The nations of sub-Saharan Africa tended to support the Arabs in the Israeli-Palestinian dispute by voting for resolutions sponsored by Arab states at the United Nations.
-A major goal of Israeli diplomacy was to wean the African states away from the Arab states, and given the way that the majority of African nations supported Nigeria, Israel was loath to antagonise them by supporting Biafra too overtly.
+A major goal of Israeli diplomacy was to wean the African states away from the Arab states and given the way that the majority of African nations supported Nigeria, Israel was loath to antagonise them by supporting Biafra too overtly.

 Egypt

 President Gamal Abdel Nasser dispatched pilots of the Egyptian Air Force to fight for Nigeria in August 1967, flying the recently arrived MiG-17s.
 The tendency of Egyptian pilots to indiscriminately bomb Biafran civilians proved counterproductive in the propaganda war as the Biafrans did their best to publicise cases of civilians killed by the Egyptians.
-In the spring of 1969, the Nigerians replaced the Egyptian pilots with East German pilots who proved to be considerably more competent.
+In the spring of 1969, the Nigerians replaced the Egyptian pilots with European pilots who proved to be considerably more competent.